Two years ago I wrote a ~3,000 word blog post on email marketing tips during the holidays.

 So let’s look at some more practical, concrete ways to do this…

-The point is, you should send more emails during the holidays (within reason of course).
+The point is, you should send more emails during the holidays (within reason of course — here are a few ways to increase frequency).
 And if you look at the top shopping days for online sales, then you can “chunk” them into three major ranges:

 So instead of waiting to send one email on Cyber Monday, you should build up to it.
 For example, over the period of a few days, you can use a sequence like this: